beroNet/zeroconf-PBX/README.md

 What's new:

+* new GUI
+* SIP-Extensions are generated the way it is supposed to be
+* use Gateways Session-Management, removed filemanager
 * SIP extensions have secret value generated during installation
 * FXS port(s) can be register as SIP extensions
 * FXS port(s) can call each other as well as VOIP extensions